More than 250 dead in Colombia mudslides

 Racing against time

-More than 1,000 soldiers and national police officers are involved in the ongoing rescue effort, and they are facing enormous challenges.
+More than 1,000 soldiers and national police officers are involved in the rescue effort, and they are facing enormous challenges.

 "The difficulties we are facing are that it is still raining in the region and the (mudslide) turned up a considerable amount of land.
 There are mobility issues on almost 80% of the roads, and where the road ends, it is three hours to the place where the (mudslide) took place," a police spokesman told reporters.